Cerovlje

 Cerovlje (Cerreto) is a village and a municipality in Istria, Croatia.

 Description

 Many ancient towns and decayed castles (Belaj, Posert, Paz, Gologorica, Gradinje) can be found in its territory.
-Almost every town or castle in Cerovlje is on top of a hill, from where they could see enemies from a farther distance.
+Almost every town or castle in Cerovlje is on top of a hill, where they could see enemies from a further distance.
 During the Middle Ages (under the reign of the Holy Roman Empire), the people of Cerovlje also built many churches.

 Demographics

-The total population of Cerovlje is 1,667 (census 2011).

-The census of 2011 had recorded the following settlements:
+In 2021, the municipality had 1,453 residents in the following 15 settlements: